MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 This section provides steps to configure Unbranded Boot in Audit mode using Deployment Image Servicing and Management (DISM) tool in your reference device sample.
 The steps apply to both physical device and virtual machine:

-1. Enable the Unbranded boot feature by running the following command in an Administrative Command Prompt:
+1. Enable the Unbranded boot feature by running the following command in Command Prompt with Administrator privileges:

     ```cmd
     Dism /online /enable-feature /featureName:Client-DeviceLockdown